jueves, 19 de diciembre de 2019

 "Indeed, the very hairs of your head are all numbered.
 Don't be afraid..."
 Luke 12.7

-An evolutionary triad requires the sacrifice of the ego.
+The action of a true reconciling third requires the sacrifice of the ego.*

 *The ego is not an independent force, but it is a force, except that it can only operate through the active or resisting forces.
 It cannot be an independent or true reconciling force because its view is dual.
 The ego cannot love both friends and enemies and become a neutralising force at the same time.
 Love your enemies is beyond its comprehension.